 Have you had the cracks in the walls of your home filled and fixed, but you're still unsure if there is anything else you should do?
 You might be wondering if the cracks will come back, and if they return, will they be more prominent than they were previously?
 Or maybe you are wondering if you're going to have a constant battle on your hands?

-The answers to these questions vary on many factors, including what type of work that has been done.
+The answers to these questions vary on many factors, including what type of work has been done.

 What Caused the Cracks?